 “20% more S/4HANA Cloud functionality every quarter.”

-SAP presenters in S/4HANA Cloud told audience members to only focus on S/4HANA Cloud for the most innovative areas of their business.
+SAP presenters in S/4HANA Cloud told audience members to only focus on S/4HANA Cloud for their business’s most innovative areas.

 This is a euphemism for “get ready for instability.”

 It’s difficult not to interpret S/4HANA Cloud as a development box.
-All one has to do is review the number of changes/improvements along with the frequency of improvements.
-It sounds like a curious statement as S/4HANA Cloud + S/4HANA on premises is touted by SAP as being used by more than 1,500 customers (SAP combined the numbers of S/4HANA Cloud and S/4HANA on premises because it would be embarrassing if it reported the S/4HANA Cloud customers by themselves.).
+All one has to do is review the number of changes/improvements and the frequency of enhancements.
+It sounds like a curious statement as S/4HANA Cloud + S/4HANA on-premises is touted by SAP as being used by more than 1,500 customers (SAP combined the numbers of S/4HANA Cloud and S/4HANA on-premises because it would be embarrassing if it reported the S/4HANA Cloud customers by themselves.).
 Moreover, the application has been out for several years.
-But, if we strip away the name for a moment and all of the SAP marketing literature to look at the underlying facts, it is not actually a difficult determination to make.
+But, if we strip away the name for a moment and all of the SAP marketing literature to look at the underlying facts, it is not a troublesome determination to make.